stratapp/stratapp-website/_features/watercooler-conversations-are-great-but-org-wide-social-has-10x-impact.md

 ---
 title: watercooler conversations are great, but org-wide social has 10x impact
 seo_title: social with 10x impact
 seo_description: Social with 10x impact.
-Avoid chinese whispers and connect all levels of your organization - from the CEO to frontline employees.
+Avoid chinese whispers and align all levels of your organization - from the CEO to frontline employees.
 hero_image: "/uploads/12.png"
 date: 2019-06-13T08:00:00.000+00:00